vihoikka/spacerAQ_vh/README.md

 # spacerAQ_vh
-Pipeline for analyzing data in Hoikkala et al. 2020: "Shared CRISPR-Cas spacer acquisition between subtypes VI-B and II-C".
+Pipeline for analyzing data in Hoikkala et al. 2020: "Shared CRISPR-Cas spacer acquisition between subtypes VI-B and II-C" (submitted to Nature).
 Currently for review purposes only.
 The pipeline has been tested with OSX 10.14.6 using Shell bash.

 # Instructions
 The analysis can be run using the pipeline spacerpipeline_hoikkala_etal_2020.sh.